-- Company specific risk: an investment of the relevant Fund (whether directly or indirectly), in a company may be affected by unexpected changes in that company's operations, shareholder base, governance and/or ownership structure (specifically where shareholders have lodged their shares as collateral), business environment, or the company may become insolvent.
+- Company-specific risk: an investment of the relevant Fund (whether directly or indirectly), in a company may be affected by unexpected changes in that company's operations, shareholder base, governance and/or ownership structure (specifically where shareholders have lodged their shares as collateral), business environment, or the company may become insolvent.
 Environmental, social and governance risks can arise or increase (for example, health and safety or labour issues with the company's staff; or issues arising from environmental impact of the company's activities).
 This risk is mitigated (but not eliminated) by us performing thorough due diligence, and by each potential investment opportunity in a company being rigorously analysed before inclusion in a Fund's portfolio.
-We do not invest directly in companies whose principal business activity is excluded as part of our ESG policy.
-We also make best efforts to avoid indirect investments via managers, Exchange-Traded Funds and derivatives.
-For more information, see our ESG policy; - Market risk: the performance of a Fund will be affected by the performance of investment markets generally.
+We do not invest directly in companies whose principal business activity is excluded as part of our Responsible Investment Policy.
+For more information, see our Responsible Investment Policy; - by the performance of a Fund will be affected by the performance of investment markets generally.
 The value of investments may go up or down in line with market movements.
 This in turn affects the value of the units in a Fund.
 This risk is generally outside our control, and includes movements in the general price level, supply and demand in the market in which the investments are made and the sectors in which the investments are made.
 Markets will be affected by a range of factors including investor sentiment, political events, inflation, prevailing interest rates, economic and regulatory conditions and broader events like changes in technology and environmental events.
 Prices will fluctuate.
-This risk is mitigated (but not eliminated) by hedging

-(offsetting) the market risk.
+This risk is mitigated (but not eliminated) by hedging (offsetting) the market risk.
 We periodically protect the assets of a Fund in the event of a market correction by purchasing exchange traded (or OTC) put options, short selling individual or baskets of listed shares and/or other equity derivatives.
 We may also protect the assets of the fund by short selling exchange traded Futures;